swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

   `#isolation`, which will be filled in with the actor isolation of the caller.
 If the default argument is for an `isolated` parameter, this allows isolation to be implicitly passed down.

-- Third, a function can now be declared `@inheritsIsolation` to specify that it formally inherits the actor isolation of its caller.
-This is equivalent to receiving an `isolated` parameter with the same value as would be produced by `#isolated`, but it's easier to write, can be used in a few places that can't add arbitrary parameters, and may be more efficiently implementable.

 ## Detailed design